 Normand and his wife Dorothy Naylor have two daughters, Olivia and Madeleine, currently pursuing graduate studies.
 Whether living in Paris or elsewhere, South Bristol was always and continues to be “home” to the family.

 Tamara Stock grew up in the Rockies of western Wyoming and northern Utah, spending most of her childhood summers hiking and winters skiing in the mountains.
 After a 45 year-long career in bookselling, publishing, and running Daedalus Books, the company owned by Tamara her husband Robin Moody, she moved to the Pemaquid Peninsula.

 In 2003 Tamara and Robin bought land on Pemaquid Pond and built a summer camp and in 2010, they moved to the year-round house they built on the same property.
 Tamara spends her summers in and on the lake swimming, kayaking, and canoeing.
-Her primary political passion centers on environmental issues, so she feels particularly pleased to have been nominated to the PWA (now Coastal Rivers) board.
+Her primary political passion centers on environmental issues, so she feels particularly pleased to have been nominated to the Coastal Rivers board.
 She brings passion and dedication to the Pemaquid peninsula to the board.

-Joy joined the DRA at its beginning and has been steward of Stratton Island for several years.
+Joy joined DRA at its beginning and has been steward of Stratton Island for several years.
 And while caring for the island is a highlight and remains dear to her heart, Trail Tamers service work is a close second.
 Most days, Joy can be found watching birds, tides, currents, seals, ice floes (in season) and the sky, and when spending time with friends, she admits to steering the outings to include islands, docks, coves and beaches.